 Whenever possible, you should run daily backups of all your website files and databases.
 At the very least, weekly or even monthly backups can save you from the nightmare of a total loss scenario.

-Databases usually need to be “dumped to disk”.
-In other words, database information is not stored in the same place as your website files, and varies a little bit depending on your Web host.
-Usually there are tools provided by your host to store and recover your databases.
+Database information is not stored in the same place as your website files and varies a little bit depending on your Web host.
+Usually, there are tools provided by your host to store and recover your databases.
 If they aren’t immediately apparent, get in touch with your Web host to determine the appropriate way to back this information up.